VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

     The static path should point to a location within the installed agent's agent-data directory.
     You MUST have read access to the directory.

-The below example is based on the registered static route in the SimpleWebAgent.
+The below example is based on the registered route in VolttronCentral.

 .. code-block:: python